 I am excited to announce that I am working on a new book project!

 The Lord has been giving me revelation in His Word concerning the true nature of hypocrisy; it has come like a flood, and all of the sudden so many Scriptures make sense and have opened up to me.
 I felt led to begin writing a book on what the Holy Spirit is showing me, and have started the manuscript.
-The working title for the book is Unmasked: Hypocrisy Exposed.
+The title for the book is Hypocrisy Exposed: When Evil Pretends to Be Good.

 Below is an excerpt from the manuscript: